MohakChugh/TechnicalHiringQuestionBank/REACTJS_ANSWERS_PART1.md

   - Well-maintained official libraries
   - Popular in China and gaining traction globally

-**7. Use Cases and Strengths:**

-- **React:**
-  - Ideal for dynamic applications with frequent state changes
-  - Great for large-scale applications with complex UIs
-  - Strong for teams that prefer flexibility and functional programming
-  - Excellent for applications that need to share code between web and mobile (React Native)

-- **Angular:**
-  - Well-suited for enterprise applications
-  - Good for large teams with established coding standards
-  - Excellent for applications that benefit from strong typing and structure
-  - Great for teams familiar with object-oriented programming

-- **Vue:**
-  - Excellent for progressive enhancement of existing applications
-  - Good for small to medium-sized applications
-  - Great for teams transitioning from jQuery or traditional web development
-  - Strong for applications that need simplicity and clear separation of concerns

-**8. Rendering Approaches:**

-- **React:**
-  - Client-side rendering by default
-  - Server-side rendering with Next.js or similar frameworks
-  - Static site generation with Gatsby or Next.js

-- **Angular:**
-  - Client-side rendering by default
-  - Server-side rendering with Angular Universal
-  - Less focus on static site generation

-- **Vue:**
-  - Client-side rendering by default
-  - Server-side rendering with Nuxt.js
-  - Static site generation with Nuxt.js or Gridsome

 The choice between React, Angular, and Vue often depends on project requirements, team expertise, and personal preference.
 React offers flexibility and a large ecosystem, Angular provides structure and comprehensive solutions, while Vue balances simplicity with power.

 ### 4. What is the Virtual DOM and how does it work?